Peterbilt vs Kenworth: Which is Better?

 Between the two truck models, it’s a close call.
 There is no “better truck,” since both are fuel efficient and have a lot of torque.

-However, Peterbilt tends to have more horsepower than Kenworth.
+However, Peterbilt tends to have more or less the horsepower as Kenworth.
 Both of them offer a sleek, aerodynamic design meant to save an estimated 7% on fuel use.

-The price of aftermarket replacement truck parts and repair service costs are pretty much the same between the two.
+The price of aftermarket replacement truck parts and repair service costs are pretty much the same between Peterbilt and Kenworth.

 Peterbilt Truck Overview